athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

       <a href="#when-to-use-clojure-script-ref" aria-label="Back to content">Back</a>
     </li>
     <li id="monorepo-comment">
       Just some clarification aroud the "monorepo" point.
-Choosing a sane structure for your monorepo is important to mmaking this work.
+Choosing a sane structure for your monorepo is important to making this work.
 Having said this, I have a personal project which has 4 or 5 sub-projects and I have not run into any issues as of yet.
 I also know that others in the community have done similar things.
-So in this case, it would be important to further look into my structure...but that can be fore another post.
+I will eventually write a post on this as well.
       <a href="#monorepo-comment-ref" aria-label="Back to content">Back</a>
     </li>
   </ol>